fikiap23/authentication-system/readme.md

 5. The api server will run on [http://localhost:4000](http://localhost:4000).

+6. The api documentation is available at [http://localhost:4000/docs](http://localhost:4000/docs) or click this yaml file [api documentation](api-docs.yaml).

 ### Environment

 If you want use my environment, here is my .env file: